SPCA’S SPECIAL BIRTHDAY GIFTS TO JUST PIZZA OWNER MARY ALLOY: DEDICATION OF A ‘DOG SUITE’ & PAWS IN THE PARK ’21

 –Gina Lattuca, SPCA Chief Communications Officer

-April 9, 2020 — This story was released last year to help pet owners make it a safe Easter for pets.
-This year’s holiday is very different from last year’s, but some of these reminders are still applicable for community members planning on bringing at least a few Easter traditions into the home on Sunday.
+March 30, 2021 — This story was released in 2019 to help pet owners make it a safe Easter for pets.
+This Easter is very different from 2019’s, but some of these reminders are still applicable for community members planning on bringing at least a few Easter traditions into the home on Sunday.

 LILIES, CHOCOLATE HARMFUL TO PETS; OTHER EASTER PET SAFETY REMINDERS